Top 10 TypeScript Mistakes Beginners Make and How to Avoid Them

 }

-mode is off), doesn’t support modern module syntax, and might not align with the JavaScript runtime you're targeting.
+}This minimal setup compiles, but it lacks type safety (strict mode is off), doesn’t support modern module syntax, and might not align with the JavaScript runtime you're targeting.

 Solution